belamov/postgres-range/README.md

 This package extends Laravel's `Illuminate\Database\Schema\Grammars\PostgresGrammar` and `Illuminate\Database\PostgresConnection` classes to provide fluent api for range columns in migrations.

-If you are already extending any of this classes in your project, please consider extending them from `Belamov\PostgresRange\PostgresGrammarWithRangeTypes` or `Belamov\PostgresRange\PostgresGrammarWithRangeTypes` classes.
+If you are already extending any of this classes in your project, please consider extending your implementation from `Belamov\PostgresRange\PostgresGrammarWithRangeTypes` or `Belamov\PostgresRange\PostgresGrammarWithRangeTypes` classes.

 ### Changelog